MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/troubleshooting-things-know-about-phones-tablets.md

 4. Select **Enable Security Roles**.

-5. Select **Display to everyone** and then click **OK**.
+5. Select **Display to everyone** and then select **OK**.
 If you prefer to display only to select security roles, be sure to select your user’s security role.

 6. Select **Publish**.